When you’re on the run from cold-blooded killers, you need to know who your friends are.

 Anson laughed a low, warm laugh.

-Eric and Kathy watched the exchange without a word, their faces wearing expressions halfway between amusement and boredom.
+Eric and Kathy watched the exchange without a word, their expressions halfway between amusement and boredom.

 “Is this the fun evening you promised?
 Beer and insults?”

 “Yeah, mostly.
 But there’s a waiter headed this way with two orders of sliders.
-I figure it’s up to me to feed you if you won’t feed yourself.”
+I’ll have to feed you if you won’t feed yourself.”

 The waiter arrived at the table with a platter of miniature burgers.
-He balanced it on one hand as he cleared a spot on the table before setting it down.
 “What else can I get you?” he asked dutifully.

 “You’ve done all we’ve asked of you and more,” Anson replied ceremoniously.
 “But when you get back to the bar, see if they have any grappa.”

 “Nonsense!”
-Anson waved a hand in Matt’s direction.
-“This man’s drink is grappa, the drink of his ancestors!
+Anson waved a hand at Matt.
+“This man’s drink is grappa—grappa—the drink of his ancestors!
 Nothing else will serve on this auspicious occasion!”

 “I don’t know if we have…whatever you said…grappa?
 Is that right?”